f5devcentral/f5-agility-labs-cert/docs/class6/module10/lab1.rst

 ..
 WARNING::

    Occasionally some of the information is missing due to configuration errors or other failures.
-If any of the information is missing delete the trust, correct the problem and try again.
+If any of the
+   information is missing delete the trust, correct the problem and try again.

 *Q2.
 What are the statuses of your BIG-IPs now?*

-They should be **In Sync**. ``But wait!`` We haven't even created a device group!
+You might think they should be **In Sync**. ``But wait!`` We haven't even created a device group!
 Remember the Device Trust creates a **Sync-Only** group for the certificates under the covers (device-trust-group) for the trust.
 It is the **device-trust-group** that is in sync.